public-value-tech/pub-android-weather-sample/README.md

 which uses the [Bright Sky API](https://brightsky.dev/) to get data of the [German Meteorological Service - DWD](https://www.dwd.de/EN/ourservices/opendata/opendata.html).

-> Note: Only locations inside germany are supported
+> Note: Only locations inside germany are supported for now

 ## Screenshots